-You can only get Cuban currencies (CUP or CUC) in Cuba.
+You can only get Cuban Pesos in Cuba

-These currencies are not traded internationally, so they cannot be bought in advance.
+This currency is not traded internationally, so it cannot be bought in advance outside Cuba.

-This is the only foreign currency that is penalized with this additional fee.
+It's the only foreign currency that was penalized with this surcharge since 2004.

-You can exchange foreign currencies at the following locations in Varadero:
+You can exchange foreign currencies at the following locations: